Česká Skalice: Geography

 Česká Skalice is located about 8 km west of Náchod and 24 km northeast of Hradec Králové.
 It lies in the Orlice Table.
-The town is situated on the river Úpa.
-The Grandmother's Valley along the river is protected as a national nature monument.
-Part of Rozkoš Reservoir, on whose shores the town lies, lies in the municipal territory.
+The town is situated on the Úpa River.
+The Grandmother's Valley (Babiččino údolí) along the river is protected as a national nature monument.
+Part of Rozkoš Reservoir, on whose shores the town is located, lies in the municipal territory.

 History

-In Chronica Boemorum there is mentioned a trade route from Bohemia to Poland through this area in the 11th century.
+In Chronica Boemorum is mentioned a trade route from Bohemia to Poland through this area in the 11th century.
 In the early 13th century, two settlement with fortresses were founded near this route and named Malá Skalice and Velká Skalice.
 In 1490, they are first referred to as one village named Česká Skalice.
 In 1504, Česká Skalice was promoted to a market town and in 1575, it was promoted to a town.

 In the 19th century, the town was industrialized and textile factories were established.

 Demographics

+Transport

+The I/33 road from Hradec Králové to Náchod (part of the European route E67) passes next to the town.

+Česká Skalice is located on the railway lines–Prague–Trutnov and Pardubice–Svoboda nad Úpou.

 Sights

-The town is visited for its connection with life and work of Božena Němcová, who belongs among the most impactful Czech writers.
-The best-known places are Ratibořice Castle and Grandmother's Valley.
+The Ratibořice Castle and Grandmother's Valley is the most popular tourist destination.
+It is visited for its connection with life and work of Božena Němcová, who belongs among the most impactful Czech writers.
+The castle was built in the Baroque style and rebuilt in the Neoclassical style.
+Next to the castle is a castle park.
+Part of the landscape with a direct link to Němcová's literature is also a remote mill and Staré bělidlo, a romantic wooden log cabin.
+The area of the castle and valley is protected as a national cultural monument.

+Among the landmarks of Česká Skalice is the Church of the Assumption of the Virgin Mary, located in Malá Skalice.
+It is a Baroque building from the 18th century.

 In Malá Skalice is Museum of Božena Němcová.
-Until 2017 there was Textile Museum as well but it was closed and the exposition was moved to nearby Dvůr Králové nad Labem.
+Until 2017, there was Textile Museum as well, but it was closed and the exposition was moved to nearby Dvůr Králové nad Labem.